ihommani/blog_source/content/technical/javaslang.md

 **No more recollection.**

 One of the pain point when working on Map with Java, is the unability to simply parcour map entries.
-In javaSlang this is very easy as the map method accepts a bifunction.
+In Javaslang this is very easy as the map method accepts a bifunction.
 A rather complex operation in java such as inverting the pair key/value in a Map:
 ```
+// Java 8
 // We use a collector with two Functions<String, String>
 map.entrySet().stream().collect(Collectors.toMap(Map.Entry::getValue, Map.Entry::getKey));
 ```
-Ends up in javaslang with:

 ```
+// Javaslang
 // We use one bifunction (Function2<String, String, Tuple2<String, String>>)
 map.map((key, value) -> Tuple.of(value, key));
 ```